mkly/registration_anywhere/README.md

 Registration Anywhere
 =====================
-A concrete5 addon to place a registration form as a block anyone on your site.
+A concrete5 addon to place a registration form as a block anywhere on your site.

 Installation
 ------------